 Improving & Integrating Diversity Estimates

-Across all cross-national survey projects that have conducted multiple waves in multiple, these thirty ask respondents to self-identify in terms of ethnicity (E), religion (R), and/or language (L):
+As of writing, among all cross-national, multi-wave survey projects, thirty ask respondents to self-identify in terms of ethnicity (E), religion (R), and/or language (L).
+They are:

 Arab Barometer (ERL)

 Asian Barometer, including both the East Asian and South Asian Barometers (ERL)

 New Baltic Barometer (ERL)

 World Values Survey (ERL)